Employment law is currently more complex than it has ever been as a result of the Courts, successive governments and the European Union.

 We publish a free weekly Employment Law Newsletter which is both irreverent in style and informative.
 We aim to make you laugh out loud at least once a week and all you need to do to receive these updates from us is sign up!
 Complete our online form, or click here to view our recent copies.

 To help you bring the law to life, we also run a full events programme, comprising of masterclasses and free seminars.
-Find out more about our events here.
+Find out more about our events here, or watch our video below.